-- physical kicking, tripping someone up or pushing them, injuring someone, damaging their belongings or gestures of intimidation - verbal taunts and name-calling, insults, threats, humiliation or intimidation - emotional behaviour intended to isolate, hurt or humiliate someone online - using any form of technological means, mobile phones, social networks, gaming, chat rooms, forums or apps to bully via text, messaging, images or video relational aggression - bullying that tries to harm the target's relationships or social status: drawing their friends away, exploiting a person's Additional Needs (AN) or long-term illness, targeting their family's social status, isolating or humiliating someone or deliberately getting someone into trouble
+- physical kicking, tripping someone up or pushing them, injuring someone, damaging their belongings or gestures of intimidation - verbal taunts and name-calling, insults, threats, humiliation or intimidation - emotional behaviour intended to isolate, hurt or humiliate someone - indirect sly or underhand actions carried out behind the target's back or rumour-spreading - online using any form of technological means, mobile phones, social networks, gaming, chat rooms, forums or apps to bully via text, messaging, images or video - relational aggression bullying that tries to harm the target's relationships or social status: drawing their friends away, exploiting a person's Additional Needs (AN) or long-term illness, targeting their family's social status, isolating or humiliating someone or deliberately getting someone into trouble - sexual unwanted touching, threats, suggestions, comments and jokes or innuendo.
+This can also include sextortion, so called 'revenge porn' and any misuse of intimate, explicit images of the learner targeted - prejudice-related bullying of a learner or a group of learners because of a certain characteristics or lack of understanding.
+This could be linked to stereotypes or presumptions about identity.
+Prejudice-related bullying includes the protected characteristics.